zammad/zammad-user-documentation/advanced/text-modules.rst

 =========================

 Zammad offers so called text modules.
-Text modules will help you to improve your workflow, as you don't have to answer on every ticket by hand.
-You can simply choose a fitting module and insert it to the E-Mail.
+Text modules will help you to improve your workflow, as you don't have to type your answer on every ticket by hand.
+You can simply choose a fitting text module and insert it into the E-Mail.

 To access available text modules, simply type ``::`` within an article body.
 If you found the right text module, just press enter or click with your left mouse and Zammad will insert the modules Text at the place your cursor is.